IPGeolocation/ip-geolocation-api-jquery-sdk/README.md

 ## Time Zone API

 You can also query time zone information in four different ways.
-You can use the following functions to get the time zone information as your require.
+You can use the following functions to get the time zone information as you require.

 ```javascript
 // Query time zone information for the calling machine's IP address